wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.1.4 =
+* Users secured by Rublon are marked by a Rublon icon on the user list in the Administration Panel
+* The process of securing a user's account with Rublon has been updated for security issues
+* Additional error handling in plugin activation

 = 1.1.3 =
 * Minor text and translation changes.